 Back inside, Floyd, Harley and Crystal are unable to find Steel Maxim as Deadshot gives the order to head out.
 Just then, a new strip act begins as a sarcophagus rises onto the stage with “The Pharaoh” emerging to give a sultry dance to the women in the audience.
 Our group then notices the familiar ankh on his lower back as they realize that they’ve found their target.

 Just then, Steel is shocked to see Silver Banshee within the crowd.
 Having seemingly known her in the past, he tries to run away.
 However, he doesn’t get backstage as Blockbuster intervenes and tries to capture him while the rest of the women in the crowd believe that this is part of the show.
-As such, the Suicide Squad springs into as Deadshot fires his wrist gun towards the behemoth as the patrons flee towards the exit with Harley and Crystal caught up within the surge of terrified civilians.
+As such, the Suicide Squad springs into action as Deadshot fires his wrist gun towards the behemoth as the patrons flee towards the exit with Harley and Crystal caught up within the surge of terrified civilians.

 While Blockbuster chases after Maxim, Floyd gets attacked by Silver Banshee’s piercing supersonic scream.
 Lawton manages to take her out by striking a nearby set of stage lights before re-engaging the massive brute.
-He manages to score a precise hit on Blockbuster’s right eye and tries to help Steel escape, but Deadshot is immediately captured by the towering thug and gets thrown towards the bar, slamming off of Maxim and unintentionally disorients him out in the process.
+He manages to score a precise hit on Blockbuster’s right eye and tries to help Steel escape, but Deadshot is immediately captured by the towering thug and gets thrown towards the bar, slamming off of Maxim and unintentionally disorients him in the process.

 Fortunately, the rest of the Suicide Squad arrives as Bronze Tiger engages Blockbuster.
 Maxim tries to run away, but Silver Banshee knocks him out with her scream.
 Just then, Captain Boomerang manages to hit her in the throat with a boomerang before Copperhead comes in to wrap her up with his tail.

 Meanwhile, Deadshot, Captain Boomerang and Bronze Tiger manage to take out Blockbuster.
-Just as they’re about to acquire their target subject however, Reverse-Flash arrives and easily overwhelms them with his super-speed strikes before relieving Copperhead’s grasp of Silver Banshee.
+Just as they’re about to acquire their target however, Reverse-Flash arrives and easily overwhelms them with his super-speed strikes before relieving Copperhead’s grasp of Silver Banshee.
 He then tells Blockbuster to go get Maxim, but Harley drives in and rams the Winnebago into the behemoth, knocking him into Thawne in the process.

 Our group manages to acquire Maxim as they hop into their mobile home and try to drive off.
 However, Blockbuster recovers and picks the vehicle up by its back bumper.
 Fortunately, Captain Boomerang throws a boomerang that strikes the behemoth in his crotch and allows his team to escape.